-A hearty and comforting soup of tender pork belly and bones, simmered to perfection and served over a bowl of short-grain rice, enriched with the umami of doenjang and the briny kick of salted shrimp.
+A soup of pork belly and bones simmered long and served over short-grain rice, with the umami of doenjang and a briny hit of salted shrimp.

 On the Palate